DLCV-Fall-2019/hw2-ntudlcvta2019/README.md

 ### Remarks
 - If your model is larger than GitHub’s maximum capacity (100MB), you can upload your model to another cloud service (e.g. Dropbox).
 However, your shell script files should be able to download the model automatically.
 For a tutorial on how to do this using Dropbox, please click [this link](https://goo.gl/XvCaLR).
 - **DO NOT** hard code any path in your file or script, and the execution time of your testing code should not exceed an allowed maximum of **10 minutes**.
-- **If we fail to run your code due to not following the submission rules, you will receive 0 credit for this assignment.**
+- **Please refer to HW2 problem 1 slides for details about the penalty that may incur if we fail to run your code or reproduce your results.**

 # Q&A
 If you have any problems related to HW2, you may